Be Yourself or Be Liked: [You Can’t Have Both]

 Most people say they want to “be themselves,” but when it comes time to act, they fold.
 Why?
 Because choosing yourself comes with friction.

-So how do you actually start choosing yourself?
+So, how do you actually start being yourself?

 This isn’t a one-time choice.
 It’s a daily practice.
-Every time you choose you, even in small ways, you reinforce your identity.
+Every time you choose yourself, even in small ways, you reinforce your identity.
 Over time, it becomes automatic.

 Let’s clear something up: being liked isn’t the problem.
 Being fake to be liked is.
 There are moments when being liked actually aligns with being yourself—but it’s rare, and it only happens when you’re operating from truth, not performance.